Gravitational waves from supercooled phase transitions: dimensional transmutation meets dimensional reduction: Introducing the model

 \subsection{Tunnelling and normalisation of the field}

 When defining the potentials we start from setting the values of the mass of the $X$ boson and its coupling $g_X$ at $\mu=M_X$.
 Following the procedure described in ref.~\cite{Kierkla:2022odc} we recover the values of all the couplings at the electroweak scale set by $M_Z$ and we define the theory at that scale.
 This is reflected in the choice of the reference scale $\mu_0$, see the discussion above eq.~\eqref{eq:mu-choice}.
-This means that the field $\field$ is defined at $\mu=M_Z$, i.e.\ at this scale it is canonically normalised.
+This means that the field $\field$ is defined at $\mu=M_Z$, i.e.\ at this scale it is canonically normalised (for a comprehensive discussion of the scale-dependence of scalar fields, see ref.~\cite{Andreassen:2014}).
 As we RG-improve the effective potential, we evolve the couplings and fields along their RG flows.
 This means that at other scales the field is not canonically normalised and the field is rescaled by the field renormalisation constant, $\sqrt{Z(t)}$.
 In the HT regime the running is frozen at $\mu=\kappa T$ and the normalisation of the field is given by $\sqrt{Z(\log\frac{\kappa T}{M_Z})}$.

 At the same time, the usual bounce equation is derived from an action containing a canonically normalised scalar field, see eq.~\eqref{eq:BounceEOM}.
 This means that we cannot simply use the bounce equation with the RG-improved potential evolved down to the thermal scale.
 We could rederive the bounce equation in terms of the field defined at $\mu=M_Z$ but we choose to rather redefine the field for the purpose of solving the bounce equation and computing the action -- we introduce a new field that is defined at the scale $\mu=\kappa T$ and is thus canonically normalised.
 It is related to the old field via the rescaling $\field_{\kappa T}=\sqrt{Z(\log{\frac{\kappa T}{M_Z}})}\field_{M_Z}$.
 Remembering about this subtlety, we will not introduce extra subscripts on the field symbol $\field$ for simplicity of notation. \footnote{ As we will explain in the following section, the 3D theory is directly constructed at the thermal scale $\mu_{4D}=\kappa T$ (the values of the couplings at this scale are obtained by running from $\mu=M_Z$), thus the 3D field naturally is defined at this scale and needs no rescaling. }